8 Tips To Keep Your Kids' Homeschooling Fresh And Fun Every Day

 5. Include the arts.

-Especially in the earlier years, children learn by doing.
-You can use this by doing creative projects or singing simple songs.
+Children learn by doing and playing, especially in the earlier years.
+You can do creative projects or singing simple songs.
 YouTube is full of videos of songs about almost everything.

 My grandchildren have learned the names of the continents, many aspects of science, and more things than I can remember through songs.
 They love it, by the way.
-You can create cells and animals and so much more with modeling compounds.
+You can create cells, animals, and so much more with modeling compounds.

 If you engage in any arts, teach them how and see how you can explore their lessons that way.